dhull33/a-dope-boilerplate/README.md

 #### File Watching

-- If you would rather have your code be reformatted as you make changes to it while the app is running locally you can run `npm start` and everything should work!
+- If you would rather have your code formatted as you make changes to it while the app is running locally you can run `npm run start:prettier:dev`

 #### Issues and Requests